FailAcademy/learning/wdp-vancouver/_slides/week-01/03-css3-rwd.md

 - `em` units change the size relative to the **parent element**
 - `rem` units are always relative to the `font-size` set on the `<html>` element

-Using `rem` units can make proportionally scaling font sizes a little more manageable, but it's not supported by IE8.
+Using `rem` units can make proportionally scaling font sizes a little much more manageable.

+*Let see a quick demo of how this works...*

 ---
 template: inverse